 In these cases, people may need a medicated shampoo, whether over-the-counter or prescription.

-“Using ingredients like ketoconazole, selenium sulfide, and zinc pyrithione decrease levels of yeast that live on the scalp and cause dryness, itching and scaling — or what is commonly referred to as dandruff.”
+“Using ingredients like ketoconazole, selenium sulfide, and zinc pyrithione decrease levels of yeast that live on the scalp and cause dryness, itching and scaling — or what is commonly referred to as dandruff,” Dr. Khetarpal says.

-Have you heard this argument?
-If you wash your hair less often, the oil glands respond by becoming less active (and produce less oil).
+You’ve probably heard this argument: If you wash your hair less often, your oil glands respond by becoming less active (and producing less oil).

-So the next time you need an excuse to stay home, you can say, “Due to my hair type, texture and typical sebaceous gland oil production, I’m busy tonight, washing my hair.”
+And the next time you need an excuse to stay home, you can now say, “Due to my hair type, texture and typical sebaceous gland oil production, I’m busy tonight, washing my hair.”